convox/praxis/docs/getting-started.md

     +Hello, this is a change!
     +

-Once you verify that the diff is correct you can promote it.
+Once you verify the diff you can promote it.

-### Promote the app
+### Promote a release

     $ cx promote
     promoting RTKJFWMKYG: OK
     starting: convox.praxis-site.endpoint.web (https://web.service.praxis-site.convox:443)
     starting: convox.praxis-site.service.web.1

-The release will now show as promoted in the list.
+The release will now show as promoted.

     $ cx releases
     ID          BUILD       STATUS    CREATED